Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

 How I Verified

-We ran the full pipeline end-to-end and confirmed:
+I ran the full pipeline end-to-end and confirmed:
 - Console output shows all 7 stages completed
 - No errors in any stage
 - All validation checks passed